bndkt/react-native-app-clip/README.md

 ### Run in Simulator

-Build the development client first using `eas build --profile development --platform ios`.
-Then run `expo run:ios --scheme` and select the App Clip scheme ("...Clip") to open the App Clip in Simulator.
+Build the development client first by running `expo run:ios` and opening the app in Simulator.
+After doing this once, you can run `expo run:ios --scheme` and select the App Clip scheme ("...Clip") to open the App Clip.
 You could also add an extra script to your project's package.json:

 ```package.json
 "scripts": {